-Lunar New Year is just around the corner, and SF is known for having weeks of wonderful celebrations to ring in the new year.
+Last month, San Francisco rang in Lunar New Year, with plenty of festive fireworks and events.
+The celebrations aren’t over yet, with one of the biggest celebrations happening this weekend.
 San Francisco’s Chinese New Year Parade and Festival is one of the most iconic events on the city’s cultural calendar.
 The festival has been happening since 1851, making it the oldest and largest celebration of its kind outside of Asia.

 What to know for the Chinese New Year Parade